 The IRS estimates for the time it takes to complete and file Form 2553 include:

-Feel free to reach out to one of our business formation specialists with any questions about filing for Subchapter S tax status with the IRS.
-We are happy to help.
+Feel free to reach out to one of our business formation specialists with any questions about Subchapter S tax status.

-There is 1 comment left for Filing S-Corp Status on a New Delaware CorporationDavid Whitehurst said: Tuesday, July 18, 2017
+There are 2 comments left for Filing S-Corp Status on a New Delaware CorporationParviz Kazi said: Friday, December 8, 2017

 Please assist me with questions on receiving S-Corporation status as I am not certain whether the corporation has C or S status with the IRS.
 However, I have completed the taxes with the IRS as an S-Corporation.
 Our Corp name is Faith Christian Center, Inc.HBS Staff replied: Thursday, July 20, 2017